A Vienna Week: Coffeehouses, Concert Halls, and Sachertorte

 Day 4: Belvedere and Klimt

 The Upper Belvedere (16.70 EUR) houses Gustav Klimt's "The Kiss" — one of the most famous paintings in the world.
-It's smaller than I expected (180 x 180 cm) and more textured — the gold leaf has a three-dimensional quality that reproductions can't capture.
+It's smaller than reproductions suggest (180 x 180 cm) and far more textured — the gold leaf has a three-dimensional quality the prints flatten.
 The embrace is more tender in person.
-I stood in front of it for fifteen minutes.
+Plan to stand in front of it for a while.

 The Lower Belvedere has rotating exhibitions (separate ticket).
 The gardens between the two palaces are free and offer the classic postcard view of the Vienna skyline with the Belvedere in the foreground.